twolfson/nightlife/cities/california_san-francisco.md

     - Coat check to basement stairwell: Detailed sculpture wall around of portals and heads
     - Ground floor to basement medium stairwell: UV grafitti

+## The Midway
+- 1 floor
+    - Ground floor
+        - Main stage, massive room.
+Prob 400 people capacity?
+Maybe 600?
+I really can't tell.
+It was huge.
+Also had 2 medium bars
+        - 1 hallway, no music.
+Only art.
+Dope ass art
+        - 1 large room.
+80 people capacity, Call it: Side A
+        - 1 medium room, no music, 1 small bar
+        - 1 outdoor area with small dancefloor and small bar.
+Call it Outside
+        - 1 medium room no music but fooooood.
+Call it Madame Zola's Fortune
+        - 1 large room with small bar and remainder dance floor.
+Call it Side B
+- Went on a Saturday (2018/04/28)
+    - Line intake was super efficient, no wait.
+Lots of parallel lines
+    - Arrived at 10:50PM
+    - Coat check had a 20 person line
+    - Main
+        - From 10:50 to 11:30, main was mostly full but could dance on outskirts
+        - From 11:30 to 12:30, back of main was full but front right side was open-ish
+        - From 12:30 to 1:30, impossible to dance in main anywhere.
+So damn packed
+    - From 10:50 to midnight, side A was packed and impossible to get into.
+From midnight to 1:30, it was full but could dance easily in it
+    - From 10:50 to 1:30, side B was crowded and slowly became less crowded but could always dance
+    - From 10:50 to 1:30, outside dancefloor had a crowd but could dance in it.
+Wasn't indoor/heated though so it was cold/hard to sustain
+- Coat check exists, didn't use
+- Lots of big warehouse vibes, reminded me of AgeHa

 ## Thee Parkside
 - Bar
 - Dive bar with medium inside and medium outside area